Federal budget legislation enacted in late December did a lot more than fund the government for another year.

 This tax break treats mortgage insurance premiums like mortgage interest, which is an itemized deduction.

-So, the extension of this tax break means that folks who paid mortgage insurance premiums in 2019 can deduct that cost on their next tax return if they itemize their deductions, rather than taking the standard deduction, and if they otherwise qualify for the mortgage insurance premium deduction.
+So, the extension of this tax break means that folks who paid mortgage insurance premiums in 2020 — or will pay them in 2021 — can deduct that cost on their tax return if they itemize their deductions and otherwise qualify for the mortgage insurance premium deduction.